charlesreid1-docker/pod-webhooks/docs/index.md

 Enable/disable service (installs/uninstalls, but does not start):

 ```
-sudo systemctl (enable|disable) dockerpod-webhooks.service
+sudo systemctl (enable|disable) pod-webhooks.service
 sudo systemctl (enable|disable) captain-hook-canary.service
 ```

 Start/stop:

 ```
-sudo systemctl (start|stop) dockerpod-webhooks.service
+sudo systemctl (start|stop) pod-webhooks.service
 sudo systemctl (start|stop) captain-hook-canary.service
 ```

-See [Captain Hook's Canary (Canary.md)](Canary.md) for details on the canary script that allows the webhooks docker pod to trigger itself to be re-loaded when there are new hooks added to captain hook.
+See [Captain Hook's Canary](canary.md) for details on the canary script that allows the webhooks docker pod to trigger itself to be re-loaded when there are new hooks added to captain hook.